refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 ---
-title: Building a React Admin Panel with refine and daisyUI
+title: Building a React Admin Panel with Refine and daisyUI
 description: We'll build a simple React admin panel using refine and daisyUI.
 slug: daisy-ui-react-admin-panel
 authors: abdullah_numan